bdenckla/fontbakery/docs/source/user/USAGE.md

 The "universal" profile contains checks for best practices agreed upon on the type design community.

-The initial set of checks was choses to be not only the full opentype profile but also those checks originally included in both `adobefonts` and `googlefonts` profiles.
+The initial set of checks was chosen to be not only the full opentype profile but also those checks originally included in both `adobefonts` and `googlefonts` profiles.

 The goal is to keep the vendor-specific profiles with only the minimal set of checks that are really specific, while the shared ones are placed on the universal profile.